RaghavVerma24/RaghavVerma24/README.md

 # 💫 About Me:
-I'm a Computer Engineering student at University of Waterloo in creating projects and exploring technology!
+I'm a Computer Engineering student at University of Waterloo interested in creating projects and exploring technology!

 ## 🌐 Socials: